themeteorchef/getting-started-with-react-old/getting-started-with-react.md

 We've technically lost some weight here.
 Remember, before, we were making use of [global template helpers](http://themeteorchef.com/snippets/using-global-template-helpers) to get back the values above.
 Now, because we're removing Blaze, all we need are good ol' fashioned functions.
 For convenience, we've created a global variable at the bottom of our helpers file called `FlowHelpers`, assigning each of the methods to a parameter name so we can call them easily later.

 The big change here is in the `pathFor` helper.
-Here, we've removed all references to the `hash` property that we got from our Spacebars helpers (the hash is what contained the values assigned like `{{pathFor hashProp="something" anotherHashProp="this thing"}}`).
+Here, we've removed all references to the `hash` and `view` properties that we got from our Spacebars helpers (the hash is what contained the values assigned like `{{pathFor hashProp="something" anotherHashProp="this thing"}}`).
 Here, we don't have that so we've ripped it all out.
 Instead, we accept the `path` value like we did before and update the `hash` value to simply be `params`.
 When this is called then, our code will look like `FlowHelpers.pathFor( 'routeName', { paramName: 'blah', query: { queryParam: 'blah' } } );`.
 Despite the usage of objects, it's more-or-less what we had with the original helper.

 The same applies here for `urlFor` (after all, it's just a wrapper around `pathFor` using `Meteor.absoluteUrl`). `currentRoute` is identical to its predecessor, the only difference being that it's a vanilla JavaScript function now instead of a call to `Template.registerHelper`.
 If you've been following along, usage of these is what you'd expect.
 Reprising our `<PublicNavigation />` component: